francisdiasbr/mineral-book/README.md

-# 🔮 Mineral-book (app)
+# 🔮 Mineral-book (frontend app)

-This project is the frontend app for [the](https://github.com/francisdiasbr/py-mineral-book) mineral-book python project.
+This project is the frontend app for [the mineral-book python project](https://github.com/francisdiasbr/py-mineral-book).
+The description  and concepts of the project is in the README file.

+## ✨ About Mineral-book

 This is the frontend App for Mineral-Book Project.
 This code is designed to extract, process, store and search information about minerals in a semantic way.
 It illustrates the application of NLP and semantic search techniques to real data sets, providing a foundation for recommendation systems, enhanced search, and text analysis.

+## ✨ Screens

 | Main Screen | Mineral Screen |
 |:---------:|:---------:|